bharatvaj/qlic/README.rst

 qlic
 ====

-qlic is a cli frontend to the venereal Zoho cliq.
+qlic is an unecessary fast cli frontend to the venereal Zoho cliq.
 It is cliq but unopinionated.

 NOTE: Built with bubble gum and paper clip.
 Highly unstable, please use at your own risk.